imjasonh/globetrotter/README.md

 ## Setup

 Players roll a D6.
 The higher roll chooses the place first or second.
-The first player places a single Rover in any empty HQ space anywhere on the planet, then the second player places.
+The first player places a single Factory in any empty HQ space anywhere on the planet, and a Rover in any adjacent space, then the second player places.
 The second player to place takes the first turn.

 ## Actions